BurntxNoodle/blog/RedTeam/AttackPathsAndCommands.md

 * [Linux] Checking listening ports
 * [Linux] Checking for files owned/accessible
-* [Windows] Checking what group a user is apart of in PowerShell
+* [[Windows] Checking what groups a user is in](https://securitynoodle.github.io/RedTeam/AttackPathsAndCommands/#checking-what-groups-a-user-is-in)
-* [Windows] Checking users in a group in PowerShell
+* [[Windows] Checking what users are in an Active Directory group](https://securitynoodle.github.io/RedTeam/AttackPathsAndCommands/#checking-what-users-are-in-an-active-directory-group)

 ## Lateral Movement